laharrari/Lumpia-World/README.md

     - Animated social media buttons for Facebook, Twitter, and Instagram in the footer.

+# Notes:

+    - I created a seperate CSS file for the animated menu button just because there was so much to it, I wanted to decompose it.
+    Same with for the contact form and slideshow CSS components.

+    - Tried my best to decompose code and keep things organized, but admittedly the CSS files are a bit messy.

+    - A majority of the challenges I faced were CSS related where I would have trouble formatting certain components in a particular way.
+    Thankfully, I was able to over come most these challenges, but one that persisted is, if you are on the desktop view of the site.
+If click on "Menu" or "Contact" on the navigation bar, when you go to those pages the navigation bar and footer components shift just slightly to the right.
+It is driving me insane and I am not quite sure what is causing that.
+My current hunch is becuase I am using two separate CSS files for "Menu" and "Contact", perhaps theres a line making a difference in those files, but I plan on investigating.

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too:

     1. I would use AWS S3 to store the site files.